 Wendy Ostroff is an applied developmental and cognitive psychologist and a professor in the Hutchins School of Liberal Studies at Sonoma State University, a seminar-based program that prepares prospective teachers and emphasizes critical reading, writing, and thinking.

-The author of the books Understanding How Young Children Learn: Bringing the Science of Child Development to the Classroom (2012, ASCD), and Cultivating Curiosity in K-12 Classrooms (2016, ASCD), Ostroff has been designing and teaching interdisciplinary courses on child development, learning, and education for more than 15 years.
+The author of the books Understanding How Young Children Learn: Bringing the Science of Child Development to the Classroom (2012, ASCD), Cultivating Curiosity in K-12 Classrooms (2016, ASCD), and the forthcoming Empowering Young Children: How to Nourish Deep Learning for Social Justice (Routledge), Ostroff has been designing and teaching interdisciplinary courses on child development, learning, and education for more than 20 years.